Shrabya35/ColorQuest/README.md

 ## Features

 - Randomly generated RGB color for players to guess.
-- Scoring Feture to check the % of match.
+- Scoring Feature to check the % of match.
 - Reset button to generate another random color.